vshenoyTT/vit/newvit.md

 ```

 ### 2.3 Linear Projection
 Following normalization, the input is passed through a linear projection layer that transforms the input from one dimension to another.
+Again, block sharding is used.
 This prepares the input for the self-attention mechanism by aligning the dimensions.

 **Code**: